Cloud Composer 1 | Cloud Composer 2

 During the environment creation, Cloud Composer configures the URL for the web server that runs the Airflow web interface.
 The URL is non-customizable.

-- Cloud Composer 2 supports the Roles-Based Access Control (RBAC) feature for the Airflow web interface.
+- Cloud Composer 2 supports the Airflow UI Access Control (Airflow Role-Based Access Control) feature for the Airflow web interface.

 In the Airflow webserver column, follow the Airflow link for your environment.